DaniKlein79/DaniKlein79/README.md

 - 👋 Hi, I’m Dani Klein
-- 👀 I’m interested in learn
+- 👀 I’m interested in learning
 - 🌱 I’m currently learning CC50
 - 💞️ I’m not looking to collaborate
 - 📫 You can reach me by LinkedIN